Services for people needing other support

 The department administers the following Tasmanian transport support schemes:

-- Tasmanian Freight Equalisation Scheme—assists in alleviating the sea freight cost disadvantage incurred by shippers of eligible goods moved by sea between mainland Australia and Tasmania.
-The government announced that from 1 January 2016 the scheme will be extended to goods not currently covered.
+- Tasmanian Freight Equalisation Scheme-assists in alleviating the sea freight cost disadvantage incurred by shippers of eligible goods moved by sea between mainland Australia and Tasmania.
+On 1 January 2016 the scheme was extended to include goods not previously covered

 - Bass Strait Passenger Vehicle Equalisation Scheme-provides a rebate to ferry operators for passengers travelling between the mainland and Tasmania